 These include appointing trust members, trustees and a registered super fund auditor; valuing assets each year; paying levies and taxes; ensuring audits are conducted and minimum payments are made annually; and making lawful investments.
+The list goes on.

+Contraventions and audits

 There's a lot to keep on top of.
 If you're a trustee and fail to comply with certain requirements under the super laws, your auditor will report the breach to the ATO within 28 days.
 This type of breach is known as a contravention.